preciofishbone/OmniaDocsG2/_build/html/_sources/blocks/page-likes-and-comments/index.rst.txt

 When a comment is deleted it works this way: If there are no answers to the comment it will just be removed.
 If there are answers, the  comment will be replaced with a text that states that it has been deleted and by whom.
 Everyone can delete their own comments.
 A Site Collection administrator can delete any comment.

-In Omnia 6.5 this block has improved.
-Find more information at the bottom of the page.

 Turning the options on or off
 -------------------------------
 When the block is added to a page (or to the Page Type), authors can turn on or off likes and/or comments using Write mode.